mlafeldt/whatcdkisit/README.md

 [whatcdkisit.com](https://whatcdkisit.com) always tells you the current versions of the most popular CDK projects.

-Built using Next.js and Tailwind CSS.
+[Built using Next.js (with ISR)](https://noserve.rs/nextjs-isr-magic/) and Tailwind CSS.
 Deployed to Vercel.
 Inspired by [What Rust is it](https://www.whatrustisit.com).